Irish Water Spaniel vs Irish Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Irish Water Spaniel has a typical lifespan of 12-13 years, while Irish Terrier lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-Irish Water Spaniel is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Irish Terrier faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Irish Water Spaniel is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Irish Terrier faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health